khalid-naami/khalid-naami.github.io/blog/2026-04-26-options-color-gamma-decay-risk.md

 Gamma is highly sensitive to time, especially for At-the-Money (ATM) options.

 *   **High Color Scenarios:** As an option approaches expiration, its Gamma for ATM strikes increases dramatically.
 Color measures this "Gamma explosion."
-*   **The Hedging Challenge:** High Color means that even if the stock price doesn't move, your Gamma exposure will change just because time is passing.
-This forces traders to make more frequent and aggressive hedging adjustments to maintain a neutral position.
+*   **The Hedging Challenge:** High Color means that even if the underlying price remains stagnant, your Gamma exposure will fluctuate solely due to the passage of time.
+This is a more complex version of [Charm's Delta decay](/blog/charm-the-invisible-delta-decay), forcing traders to make aggressive hedging adjustments to maintain neutrality.

 ![Options Color Analysis](/img/options-color-v2.webp)